-The Department's Office of Special Education provides more information on test access and accommodations for students with disabilities on its web site at http://www.p12.nvsed.gov/specialed/publications/policy/testaccess/policyguide.htm. lf vou have questions on this topic for which you are unable to find answers on the web site, you may contact that office via e-mail to speced@nysed.gov.
+The Department's Office of Special Education provides more information on test access and accommodations for students with disabilities on its website.
+If you have questions on this topic for which you are unable to find answers on the website, you may contact that office via e-mail at speced@nysed.gov.